Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\item"{(5)}" Let $Duo$ be some duo limit group of $L(p,q)$.
-Every duo family of $Duo$ that admits a test sequence that restricts to a sequence of specializations $\{(p_n,q_n)\}$, for which $(p_n,q_n) \in L(p,q)$ for every index $n$, and for which the sequence $(p_n,q_n)$ can be extended to a test sequence of one the graded completions, $G_1,\ldots,G_t$, is boundedly covered by the Duo envelope, $Duo_1,\ldots,Duo_r$. i.e., there exists some constant $b>0$ (that depends only on the duo limit group $Duo$), for which given a duo family of the duo limit group $Duo$, there exist at most $b$ duo families of the Duo envelope, $Duo_1,\ldots,Duo_r$, so that given an arbitrary test sequence that factors through the given duo family of the duo limit group $Duo$, and restricts to specializations $(p_n,q_n) \in L(p,q)$, so that the sequence $\{(p_n,q_n)\}$ can be extended to specializations that form a test sequence of one of the graded completions, $G_1,\ldots,G_t$, there exists a subsequence of the sequence $\{(p_n,q_n)\}$ that can be extended to specializations of one of the (boundedly many) duo families that are associated with the Duo envelope $Duo_1,\ldots,Duo_r$. \endroster \endproclaim
+i.e., there exists some constant $b>0$ (that depends only on the duo limit group $Duo$), for which given a duo family of the duo limit group $Duo$, there exist at most $b$ duo families of the Duo envelope, $Duo_1,\ldots,Duo_r$, so that given an arbitrary test sequence that factors through the given duo family of the duo limit group $Duo$, and restricts to specializations $(p_n,q_n) \in L(p,q)$, there exists a subsequence of the sequence, $\{(p_n,q_n)\}$, that can be extended to specializations of one of the (boundedly many) duo families that are associated with the Duo envelope $Duo_1,\ldots,Duo_r$. \endroster \endproclaim

-\nfp When we dealt with a Diophantine set (section 2 in [Se9]), or with a rigid or solid limit group (section 3 in [Se9]), from the directed diagram that is associated with these groups and the graded completions that are associated with its vertices, it was immediate to obtain a canonical collection of duo limit groups that cover any duo family that is associated with the Diophantine set or with the rigid or solid limit group (see section 3 in [Se9]).
-When we deal with a general definable set $L(p,q)$ the construction of such a universal family of duo limit groups that is associated with its Diophantine envelope is more involved.
+\nfp In proving stability of the theory of a free group in [Se9], in studying a Diophantine set (section 2 in [Se9]), or a rigid or solid limit group (section 3 in [Se9]), from the directed diagram that is associated with these groups and the graded completions that are associated with its vertices, it was immediate to obtain a canonical collection of duo limit groups that cover any duo family that is associated with the Diophantine set or with the rigid or solid limit group (see section 3 in [Se9]).
+When we study a general definable set, $L(p,q)$, the construction of such a universal family of duo limit groups is more involved.

-We will start with the same construction that was applied in constructing the duo limit groups that are associated with a rigid or a solid limit group in section 3 of [Se9], and then iteratively refine this construction using the sieve method [Se6], in a similar way to the construction of the Diophantine envelope (theorem 1.3).
+We will construct the duo envelope by starting with the same construction that was applied in constructing the duo limit groups that are associated with a rigid or a solid limit group in section 3 of [Se9], and then iteratively refine this construction using the sieve method [Se6], in a similar way to the construction of the Diophantine envelope (theorem 1.3).

 Let $G_1,\ldots,G_t$ be the Diophantine envelope of the definable set $L(p,q)$ (see theorem 1.3).
-We start with the graded completions $G_1,\ldots,G_t$ in parallel.
+We start with the graded completions, $G_1,\ldots,G_t$, in parallel.
 With each graded completion $G_j$, $1 \leq j \leq t$, we first associate a finite collection of duo limit groups (that are not yet necessarily part of the duo envelope).